Salcombe and Kingsbridge Estuary

 Further Information and Other Local Ideas

 The South West Coast Path runs through Salcombe.
-You could pick up the epic trail and head west to visit Bolberry Down.
+You could pick up the epic trail and head west to visit Bolberry Down and the secluded beach at Soar Mill Cove.

 At East Portlemouth you can pick up the circular Gara Rock Walk from the public car park.
 This area includes a fine cliff top hotel and a lovely secluded beach which you can access on a steep slope.